Colorado contains over 3.5 million acres of federally protected wilderness contained within 41 separate wilderness areas.

 Located in the Front Range near the cities of Denver, Boulder, and Littleton, Colorado, this wilderness area is situated in an easy to access location for the citizens of Colorado’s cities.
 The wilderness contains two fourteen thousand peaks, Mt.
 Evans and Mt.
 Bierstadt, as well as high altitude tundra, and rugged glacially sculpted terrain.

 Famous for rugged, rocky cliffs, and jagged ridge lines, the Mt.
 Zirkel wilderness contains much of the northern portion of the Park Range north east of Steamboat Springs.
 A fun fact: the Park Range is considered in most years to have the highest average snow-fall in the state.

-Wilderness protects the Never Summer Mountains just west of Rocky Mountain National Park.
+The Never Summer Mountains located immediately to the west of Rocky Mountain National Park are a series of twelve thousand foot peaks that form a portion of the Continental Divide.
 Descriptively named, these mountain peaks catch the cold-wet winds and squeeze precipitation out of them in the form of heavy snow that lasts well into summer.

 With no lofty peaks, rather, the Powderhorn Wilderness contains the Calf Creek and Cannibal Plateaus and an amazing expanse of high altitude tundra and forested ravines.
 The wilderness is located near the cities of Gunnison, and Lake City, CO.